-Although some organizations have had greater success developing large-scale CPS over the past decade, there's also been a countervailing trend toward attempting to develop highly complex large-scale CPS.
-Systems in this context are evolving towards ultra large-scale, i.e., they are pushing far beyond the size of even today's large-scale CPS by every measure. including lines of code, amount of data stored, accessed, manipulated, and refined, number of connections and interdependencies, number of hardware elements, number of computational elements, number of system purposes and user perception of these purposes, number of routine processes, interactions, and "emergent behaviors," number of (overlapping) policy domains and enforceable mechanisms, and number of people involved in some way (see [20] for further discussion).
-Examples of these ultra-largescale CPS are evolving in smart grid, Industrial Internet, and air traffic management domains.
+Over the past decade organizations have had greater success developing large-scale CPS.
+There has also, however, been a trend toward attempting to develop a new generation of more complex and large-scale CPS.
+Systems in this context are evolving towards ultra large-scale, i.e., they are pushing far beyond the size of even today's large-scale CPS by every measure, including: lines of code; amount of data stored, accessed, manipulated, and refined; number of connections and interdependencies; number of hardware elements; number of computational elements, number of system purposes and user perception of these purposes; number of routine processes, interactions, and emergent behaviors; number of (overlapping) policy domains and enforceable mechanisms; and number of people involved in some way (see [13] for further discussion).
+Examples of these ultra-large-scale CPS are evolving in smart grid, Industrial Internet, and air traffic management domains.

-Ultra-large-scale CPS have dynamic behavior in which transient overloads can occur.
-There are numerous time critical tasks, and many resources depend on the environment for use.
+The dynamic behavior of ultra-large-scale CPS can trigger transient overloads.
+There are numerous time critical tasks, and many resources depend on the environment.
 Often there are trade-offs and conflicts between the aforementioned resources.
-One of the most prominent challenges observed is integration with legacy systems and subsystems.
+One of the most prominent challenges observed is integration with legacy systems and sub-systems.